mfaustin/ProjectOne558/README.md

 Documentation](https://pokeapi.co/docs/v2).
 I found that I could use `fromJSON()` directly with the Pokemon API and directly assign API calls to list of list objects.

+For each endpoint, users can customize their query to return specific data based on names or ids relevant to that endpoint.
+I provide metadata functions so that users will know what names and ids are valid for a given endpoint.

 ### Pokemon Endpoint Functions.